Sales: +1 (800) 527-7600 Login

 Who brings the supplies in a salon booth rental?

-Operating a hair salon booth requires much more than devices.
-The stylist also needs scissors, combs, brushes, rollers, foil, hair treatment chemicals, and more.
 The stylist and owner together should consider not only who brings the supplies but also who re-stocks them and who covers the costs.
 Knowing these details ahead of time can reduce tension later.
+Beyond tools, the stylist needs scissors, combs, brushes, rollers, foil, hair treatment chemicals, and more

 Where can a salon owner find stylists for hire?